sophia-zube/incari-doc/demo-projects/keyboard.md

 ### 2) Creating Custom Sub-Layouts

-Of course, using the `custom_layouts` dictionary, one can add new sub-layouts and switch to them using custom keys.
+Using the `custom_layouts` dictionary, one can add new sub-layouts and switch to them using custom keys.
 For any sub-layout “X”, adding a key named “showX” initiates the switch to the new sub-layout.
-Of course, this key can be rendered in any seen fit by the designer.
+Of course, this key can be rendered in any way seen fit by the designer.

 For example, one might want to add a key to the default sub-layout that would make it switch to a German QWERTZ keyboard.
 This German keyboard would, in turn, have a key to show the abbreviation for the current English layout.
 Our code would look like this: